changeworld/azure-docs.pl-pl/articles/storage/files/storage-sync-files-troubleshoot.md

 # Log into the Azure account and put the returned account information
 # in a reference variable.
-$acctInfo = Connect-AzureRmAccount
+$acctInfo = Connect-AzAccount

 # this variable stores your subscription ID
 # get the subscription ID by logging onto the Azure portal
 $subID = $acctInfo.Context.Subscription.Id

 # this variable holds your Azure Active Directory tenant ID
-# use Login-AzureRMAccount to get the ID from that context
+# use Login-AzAccount to get the ID from that context
 $tenantID = $acctInfo.Context.Tenant.Id

 # Check to ensure Azure File Sync is available in the selected Azure
 # region.
 $regions = [System.String[]]@()
-Get-AzureRmLocation | ForEach-Object {
+Get-AzLocation | ForEach-Object {
     if ($_.Providers -contains "Microsoft.StorageSync") {
         $regions += $_.Location
     }